USCA Temporary Policy regarding spectators at USCA Trials

 When requesting that a scorebook be sent by priority mail or overnight …

-- Fax the scorebook order form along with a cover letter requesting your scorebook to be sent priority mail.
+- Email the scorebook order form along with a cover letter requesting your scorebook to be sent priority mail.

-- USA uses the services of Federal Express and USPS Express Mail.
+- USCA uses the services of Federal Express and USPS Express Mail.
 The USA office always releases the signature so that the package is left at the door.

 - There will be an additional charge to cover the cost of expedited mailing.